 Semester One and Two

-Budapest, Hungary: one of the most impressive historic European cities within an easy reach of all European capitals
+Budapest, Hungary (from 2020 Vienna, Austria): one of the most impressive historic European cities within an easy reach of all European capitals

 Lesvos, Greece: small town and semi-rural, island community